etherfactor/shipyard/README.md

 >
 > Without updating these values, a malicious user familiar with this repository could craft valid authentication tokens.
 A future release will automate this step on first run.

+## SSL / Reverse Proxy

+Shipyard does not currently manage HTTPS certificates internally.
+It is recommended to deploy Shipyard behind a reverse proxy such as **nginx**, **Caddy**, or **Traefik** to enable SSL.

+If you use nginx, you can proxy the Web UI (port `7447`) and API (port `7448`) to serve them under your own domain with HTTPS enabled.
+Ensure the `SHIPYARD_API_HOST` is set to match your domain.

 ## Status

 Shipyard is currently in **Alpha**.
 While it is functional and stable for personal use, breaking changes may occur between releases.

 It is important to grab the latest `compose.yml` file when updating to a new version.